 A return to holiness is a must if the Church of Jesus Christ is to be what He is coming back for.
 Scripture reveals: That he might sanctify (set it apart) and cleanse it with the washing of water by the word.
 That he might present it to himself a glorious church, not having spot, or wrinkle, or any such thing; that it should be holy and without blemish (Ephesians 5:26-27).

 Scripture reveals: Behold, I (Jesus) stand at the door (that of one's heart) and knock; if any man hear my voice, and open the door (only you can), I will come in to him, and will sup (dine) with him, and he with me (Revelation 3:20)!
-This was addressed towards the spiritual condition of the Laodicean church, so they might receive Christ genuinely as Savior and Lord, and enjoy His blessings!
+This was addressed to the Laodicean church, to turn from their lukewarmness, and enjoy His blessings again!

 We are living in a generation that no longer walks in the path of sanctification (being set apart unto God), righteousness (doing that which is right in the sight of God), and holiness (a godly nature) in accordance with God's Word.
 A return to holiness would necessitate those characteristics again!